Shrikeshs/Typescript-Reddit-Clone-BenAwad/README.md

 We create a object with init();

 debug: true, tells us what sql is being used under the hood, true when production.

+We look at the Mikro-orm entities doc, Typegraph QL does well with classes, hence we take the class one.